Back to the blog

 The Idea:

-This trap arises in the Bishop’s Gambit variation (3.Bc4), where White brings immediate pressure on the f7 and g5 squares.
-The queen check on h4 is common, but can lead to danger if Black continues with aggressive pawn pushes like …g5 and …g4.
+This trick comes in the 3….gb7 variation of Bishop’s Gambit.
+Bc4) pulls up pressure on the f7 and g5 squares at once.
+The queen check on h4 is a well-known one, but it can be risky because it encourages Black to continue with the thematic pawn pushes …g5 and …g4.

 7…Qg6?